kramixx/ip-sending-script-with-webhook-python/README.md

 <h2><u>Overview:</u></h2>

-I made a python script to get your ip and send it to your discord webhook.
+I made a python script to get your ip and sends it to your discord webhook.

 <h2><u>Why i made this:</u></h2>